 Yale’s libraries have developed over a period of three centuries.
 Throughout its history, the University has devoted a significant proportion of its resources to building collections matched by few other universities in the world.

 The Yale University Library comprises three central libraries—Sterling Memorial Library, Beinecke Rare Book and Manuscript Library, and the Anne T. and Robert M. Bass Library—and twelve school and department libraries as well as many special collections.
-Third-largest among the university libraries in the United States, it includes more than fifteen million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
+Among the largest university libraries in the United States, it includes more than fifteen million volumes and information in all media, ranging from ancient papyri to early printed books to electronic databases.
 Students have access to the physical collections and study spaces of all the libraries at Yale, as well as to a full array of online and digital resources.
-For additional information, please visit www.library.yale.edu.
+For additional information, please visit http://web.library.yale.edu.

 The Yale Divinity Library is one of the world’s great theological libraries.
 It is responsible for building Yale’s research collections in most areas related to the study of Christianity.
 The Divinity Library has particular strengths in the history of Christianity, biblical studies, and Christian theology (both historical and constructive).
 Its collections now total more than 550,000 bound volumes, more than 270,000 pieces of microform, and more than 5,000 linear feet of manuscript and archival materials.
 In addition, the Divinity Library has significant electronic holdings.